DUO: Frequently Asked Questions

 In recent years, the University of New Haven has experienced a substantial increase in compromised NetIDs.
 The primary problem is email phishing, which has become increasingly common.
 Scammers are sophisticated at gaining access to passwords, which allow them access to our systems and data.
 DUO Everywhere (Multifactor authentication) adds a second layer of protection to your accounts both on-campus and off-campus for Microsoft Office 365 applications and CAS logins.

-DUO Everywhere uses MFA to verify identity using a second factor (like a mobile device, landline or hardware token) thereby preventing anyone but the user from logging in and adding security to your account.
+DUO Everywhere uses MFA to verify identity using a second factor (your smartphone) thereby preventing anyone but the user from logging in and adding security to your account.

 Why does the University of New Haven need this?

 DUO Everywhere is a key component of the University of New Haven’s multi-year cyber security strengthening efforts.
 DUO Everywhere will reduce the impact of phishing and other attempts to gain inappropriate access.

 Once you opt-in using the self-enrollment tool you will be ready to go: You will login as usual with your username and password, and then “send a push” to your registered device to verify identity.

 - For step by step instructions see: DUO Everywhere: Enrolling and managing devices.

 I don’t have a mobile phone, what should I use?